deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 A lifetime of Human memories hit him in the face.
 It was a sadly short lifetime, brutally truncated and riddled with negative emotions, but it was enough of a foundation to build a kind of translation matrix on.
 He could stimulate it to provide him with information, and presumably the dataphage could do the same.

 It was morbid, creepy and *wrong,* not to mention the inherent “bleed” involved when datasophonts interacted on such an intimate level.
-Such interactions were inherently dangerous, as one could forget where one’s own memories and personality ended and the other’s began but Proximal had no alternative.
+Such interactions were inherently dangerous, as one could forget where one’s own memories and personality ended and the other’s began, but Proximal had no alternative.

 “...Hello?”